-Digital Media Communication Management 0.5 unit Prerequisite(s): admission to the MPR program, or permission of the instructor
+Digital Media Communication Management

+Prerequisite(s): admission to the MPR program, or permission of the instructor

 An overview of the role of digital media in professional communication.
 The course aims to develop the critical thinking skills needed by today's communication managers to create effective digital media programs and projects.